-Zovirax belongs to the group of medicines called antivirals.
-These type of medicines attack the virus in your body to prevent it from growing and spreading, they do not kill the virus completely.
-Zovirax acyclovir tablets contain the active ingredient acyclovir, they also contain microcrystalline cellulose, aluminium, magnesium silicate, sodium starch glycolate, povidone K30, magnesium stearate, hypromellose, polyethylene glycol 400, titanium dioxide (E171) and polyethylene glycol 8000.
-The treatment is also available in different forms to treat different conditions.
-The mildest version is a topical cream or ointment.
-The stronger medication is available as a dispersible tablet or as a liquid suspension and this is used when local topical treatments are ineffective or simply unsuitable to treat the virus.
+Zovirax belongs to the group of medicines called antivirals, which attack viruses in the body to prevent them from growing and spreading, although they do not eradicate them completely.
+Zovirax acyclovir tablets contain the active ingredient acyclovir, as well as microcrystalline cellulose, aluminium, magnesium silicate, sodium starch glycolate, povidone K30, magnesium stearate, hypromellose, polyethylene glycol 400, titanium dioxide (E171) and polyethylene glycol 8000.
+Zovirax is also available in different forms to treat different conditions.

 What is Zovirax acyclovir?